 Q: I can see the GPU in Device Manager, but applications don’t seem to be / aren’t able to utilize the GPU?

-A: Your it’s possible your GPU won’t function without having a monitor plugged in to it.
+A: Yes!
+It’s possible your GPU won’t function without having a monitor plugged in to it.
 In order to get around this you will need to either plug a monitor in to the GPU, or buy / build a headless plug.